 The chemical reaction is: lime (CaCo₃) + hydrogen (H⁺) → calcium (Ca⁺⁺) + carbonic acid (H₂CO₃).
 Then the carbonic acid breaks down into water and carbon dioxide.
 H₂CO₃ → H₂O + CO₂.

-In summary then, CaCO₃ works by reacting with the free H⁺ ions in the soil and transforming it into water and carbon dioxide.
+In summary, CaCO₃ works by reacting with the free H⁺ ions in the soil and transforming it into water and carbon dioxide.
 This opens up the exchange sites in the soil thereby increasing the storage capacity of nutrients in the soil.

 The Ideal Solution